jusporrer/Kalman-TD-Model/README.md

 This is consistent with a more normative approach as we can believe that an ideal agent should be able to track its uncertainty using Bayesian Principles and learn about long-term (rather than just immediate) reward.

-# How is the Kalman TD Model Build?
+# How is the Kalman TD Model Build ?
 The Kalman-TD allows the agent to track the entire distribution over discounted future returns by combining the KF and the TD.
 More precisely, the learner represents uncertainty in the form of a posterior distribution over hypotheses given data according to the Bayes’ rule.
 This posterior Gaussian distribution has a mean Wn (weight at time n) and covariance matrix ∑n.
 -	The weight is updated through the Kalman Gain (equivalent of learning rate) and the traditional prediction error delta.
 > `Wn+1 = Wn + Kn*δn`